Hanzee Dent: 1979

 The Blumquists manage to flee the premises, with Hanzee in hot pursuit for reasons that are, according to the narrator, lost to history (with the narrator positing that Hanzee most likely wants to get rid of the two people who saw his true colors when he asked Peggy to cut his hair after he killed Dodd).
 Hanzee shoots Ed as he and Peggy flee through an alley.
 The pair take shelter in the meat locker of a supermarket.
 Ed eventually succumbs to blood loss, causing Peggy to have a mental breakdown and hallucinate that Hanzee has set the supermarket ablaze to smoke them out.
 However, the latter has since fled.
 Sometime later, a confidant gives him a new identity, Moses Tripoli, and asks him if he would want plastic surgery.
 Hanzee vows to take revenge on Kansas City, echoing his future "Not Apprehended, Dead" remark, before rescuing the future Mr. Wrench and Mr. Numbers from a schoolyard bully.

-2006

-Hanzee appears in two scenes in season one.
-By this time, he is known as Moses Tripoli, his appearance has changed and he is the boss of the Fargo Crime Syndicate.
-During a meal at a Chinese restaurant, he is informed that Mr. Wrench and Mr. Numbers have been sent to apprehend Sam Hess' killer.
-However, he insists that the killer be murdered not apprehended, regardless of motive, to send a message.
-This leads to his own undoing, however, since Malvo survives his would-be killers and learns that the syndicate sent them.
-Arriving in Fargo, Malvo storms the headquarters, murdering 22 men, including Tripoli.